lgalonso/bluepineapple/README.md

 # Bluepineapple
-Repository for the Bluepineapple project development
+Repository for the Bluepineapple project development.

+Bluepineapple is a project to integrate different bluetooth tools to simulate a Pineapple like device.
+It has been developed for using on Raspberry Pi 4 with Kali Linux installed.

 # Dependencies